Ty (company): In popular culture

 During the wake of Beanie Babies' success, Beanie Baby-centric publications were issued.
 One of the largest was Mary Beth's Bean Bag World, a monthly magazine dedicated to Beanie Babies and competing plush toys.
 It ran from 1997 to 2001.

 In August 2021, Beanie Babies was the season 1, episode 4 feature on Vice Media's Dark Side of the 90s entitled "Beanie Babies Go Bust".

 A documentary film about Beanie Babies, titled Beanie Mania, was released on December 23, 2021, on HBO Max.

 The story of Ty has also been covered by two films, both named The Beanie Bubble, one a 2022 documentary directed by Ben Kitnick and a 2023 comedy-drama directed by Kristin Gore and Damian Kulash and written by Gore, based on the 2015 book The Great Beanie Baby Bubble: Mass Delusion and the Dark Side of Cute by Zac Bissonnette about the Beanie Babies bubble.
 It stars Zach Galifianakis, Elizabeth Banks, Sarah Snook and Geraldine Viswanathan.

+Lawsuits

+Copyright lawsuit

+South Korean company Aurora World, Inc. filed a federal copyright lawsuit against Ty, alleging Ty's Beanie Boos toyline infringe on their YooHoo & Friends toyline.
+Among Aurora's claims: Ty is in violation of the Copyright Act, Lanham Act, section 17200 of the California Business and Professions Code; common law misappropriation; and common law unfair competition.
+Ty contends it did not intend to sell "Cleo" and "Bubblegum" in the United States of America.
+Ty also advised the court that the company had ceased sending out display racks and sell sheets containing images of "Cleo" and "Bubblegum".

+Aurora's court documents include comparisons of YooHoo & Friends characters with "Bubblegum" and "Cleo" Beanie Boos.
+Through its court filings, Aurora says, "Ty's unlawful imitations of the YooHoo & Friends products and blatant infringement are damaging Aurora, not only by causing actual confusion and likelihood of confusion in the marketplace...but also by diminishing the value of the YooHoo & Friends products by diluting their distinct and unique nature and erroneously associating them with Ty rather than Aurora."
+A pre-trial was scheduled to begin on December 20, 2010.